JannicCutura/fundmappeR/README.md

 ## About
 This repo contains codes to build the `fundmappeR` project, an open source tool that webscraps portfolios of money market funds (MMF).
-MMfs have been at the center of the great financial crisis ([Chernenko and Sunderam, 2014][Chernenko2014];
+MMFs have been at the center of the great financial crisis ([Chernenko and Sunderam, 2014][Chernenko2014];
 [Gorton and Metrick, 2012][Gorton2012]), the sovereign debt crisis ([Corre et. al., 2012][correa2012]) and recently experienced some turmoil during